Skip to content

 2. Identify core topics

-Once you identified your reach term, you have to identify a series of core topics, that represent the “half of the mountain”.
-They are still difficult to get to but not as hard as they reach term.
-Core topics should contextually support your reach term and they are generally between 3-6 in length, for example, “gum disease cause” or “gum disease symptoms”.
+Once you identified your reach term, you must locate a series of core topics that represent the “half of the mountain”.
+They are still challenging to get to, but not as hard as they reach term.
+Core topics should contextually support your reach term and generally be between 3-6 in length, for example, “gum disease cause” or “gum disease symptoms”.

-To find these potential core topics perform research on Google and review Google’s autocompleted and related search suggestions.
-Their monthly searches must remain high but achievable and a good value could be between 300-2,500.
 You should also analyse the first page of the search engine result listings, click through the top-performing link, review the page’s content and find out if you can improve this content and provide new valuable resources.
-If you can’t then skip it.
+Suppose you can’t then skip it.

-So, your goal is to rank for each core topic first, and the more content you create for each of those topics more you’ll get closer to the reach term which you want to rank for.
+So, your goal is to rank each core topic first.
+The more content you create for each of those topics, the closer you’ll get to the reach term you want to rank for.

 base-of-the-mountain